-The Neon kit is a slimmed down (and more affordable) version of the Argon kit.
-The Helium kit, in turn, is a slimmed down version of the Neon kit and designed to maximize impact while minimizing cost.
+The Helium kit, in turn, is a slimmed down version of the Neon kit and designed to maximize impact while minimizing cost. (not having either the DNA nor the Toxicology labs).
 Still, any of these kits are relatively expensive.
-Of course, this is because it also includes equipment, which is shipped right to your home.
+Of course, this is because each kit also includes equipment, which is shipped right to your home.
 If at all possible, we highly recommend you opt for one of these lab kits, which have been collated to match the Conceptual Chemistry curriculum.
 For more details, see our home school support site: http://LearnScience.Academy.